mefrem/mefrem.github.io/_pages/now.md

 -->

-## Updated July 5th, 2024
+**Updated July 5th, 2024**

 Writing from my home in Austin, TX, the cicadas buzzing loudly, the summer heat beating me to air conditioning or bodies of water.

-### Cohousing with my closest friends
+## Cohousing with my closest friends

 I've long had the desire to [live next to the people I love most](https://maxefremov.com/cohousing-coliving-why/) while still keeping a place.
-We'd cook together, spontaneously connect, deliver leftovers, raise our kids together.
+We would cook together, spontaneously connect, raise our kids together.
 The dream's been to make it big and live on some kind of commune.
-Last fall, I noticed something interesting: A handful of friends had moved into an otherwise nondescript apartment complex in southwest Austin.
-Lo and behold, a spontaneous instance of the cohousing dream had obtained, sans the farmsy commune aesthetic.
-I moved in this spring and now live next to a handful of my closest friends, with more coming this year (in two weeks, my best friend is moving into the unit directly next to mine; my sister moves in this fall).
-It's been wonderful to feel relationships deepen, the delight of spontaneous acts made so easy when a friend is a sixty second walk away—lots of shared meals and conversations, love and deepening.
+Last fall, I noticed something: A handful of friends had moved into apartments at an otherwise nondescript complex in south Austin.
+Lo and behold, the cohousing dream!
+Sans the farmsy commune aesthetic.
+I moved in this spring and now live next to a handful of my closest friends, with more coming this year (my best friend is moving directly next to me; my sister joins in the fall).
+There's a delight to the spontaneous acts of friendship made so easy by the proximity, and a deep joy as the relationships deepen.
+And, the whole experiment was a much easier process than I thought it would be!
+No organizing, just a spontaneous order.

-### Picking up gymnastics again
+## Picking up gymnastics again

 From about the ages of 25 to 30, [I trained gymnastics](https://www.instagram.com/maximally.me/).
-What started out as a club sport in college turned into an obsession; at one point, I was training 20 hours a week, before the pandemic shut down gym facilitites.
-I then moved to Ausitn and my life became too high an opportunity cost to train as regularly.
+What started out as a club sport in college turned into an obsession; at one point, I was training 20 hours a week until the pandemic shut down gym facilities.
+I then moved to Austin and my life became too high an opportunity cost to train as regularly.
 And with gyms nearby, my practice eventually stopped entirely.
 Until!
 I moved this year to a place not far from a gymnastics facility with some drop-in classes.
 Now I'm back at it.

-[I maintain that gymnastics is the best general training stimulus](https://maxefremov.com/why-you-should-do-gymnastics/), with high transfer into other sports, not to mention its rockin' benefits of vitality and physique ([bonus points for rings specitalist](https://maxefremov.com/rings-strength/)).
+[I maintain that gymnastics is the best general training stimulus](https://maxefremov.com/why-you-should-do-gymnastics/), with high transfer into other sports, not to mention its rockin' benefits of vitality and physique ([bonus points for rings specialist](https://maxefremov.com/rings-strength/)).
 I'm glad to see that despite the last few years of diminished practice, I haven't lost everything.
 I'm curious to see what this new chapter brings.